Diwas: Instrument variations

 Most of the variations of the Philippine bamboo panpipes can be traced to northern Luzon, where the instrument is known by different names.
 In Balangaw, the instrument is called dad-ayu.
 In Bontoc, it is known as diwdiw-as.
 In Tingguian, dwdew-as.
 In Kankanai, diwas.
 In these variations, the number of pipes ranges from five to eight.
 The size, length, and radius of the instruments vary from one ethnic group to another, but exact measurements are not required.
 The aesthetics of the instrument also varies from one group to another.

 Saggeypo

 In Kalinga, "saggeypo" and "Diwas" are the same because "saggeypo" refers to the individual pipes of the "Diwas".
 There is no significant difference in the physical features of the saggeypo and diwas.
 However, since the diwas is a group of saggeypo strung together, the lengths of the pipe are more fixed.
 Typically, saggeypo has no fixed length.

 Physical features

 Production of the Diwas does not depend on exact measurements.
-This affects the generality of the music in indigenous tribes of the Philippines.
-Unlike Western music tradition, which depends largely on musical notes in producing melody, indigenous music in the Philippines depends highly on rhythm.
-This is the reason why sizes, length, radius, etc. of instruments in the Philippines have no fixed value where these values are important in producing pitch.
+This affects the generality of the music in Indigenous peoples of the Philippines.
+Unlike Western music tradition, which depends largely on musical notes in producing melody, Indigenous music in the Philippines depends highly on rhythm.
+This is why sizes, length, radius, etc. of instruments in the Philippines have no fixed value where these values are important in producing pitch.